microsoft/PartsUnlimited/docs/HOL-HDD_Testing_in_Production/README.md

 **Step 24.** Close the browser window.

-###Task 2: Adding Route Rules to Direct Traffic to the Test Site with PowerShell
+### Task 2: Adding Route Rules to Direct Traffic to the Test Site with PowerShell (Not available using Azure CLI yet)

 Now that we have published our new changes to the test deployment slot, we want to add routing rules so that the majority of traffic will go to the test deployment slot instead of production.